agoravoting/agora-api/admin/readme.txt

     The id field is optional, it defaults to the election directory name

-* nginx, if localPort is set to 8000 in eotest
+* nginx, if localPort is set to 8000 in admin script

     server {
         listen         94.23.34.20:8000;